bet4a/d3wiki/Stack-Layout.md

 The stack layout operates in an arbitrary two-dimensional *x* and *y* coordinate space, similar to D3's other layouts, including [tree](Tree-Layout).
 Thus, layers can be stacked vertically, horizontally, or even [radially](http://hint.fm/projects/flickr/).
 While the "zero" offset is the default, a streamgraph can be generated using the "wiggle" offset, which attempts to minimize change in slope weighted by layer thickness.

+Like other classes in D3, layouts follow the method chaining pattern where setter methods return the layout itself, allowing multiple setters to be invoked in a concise statement.

 <a name="stack" href="#stack">#</a> d3.layout.<b>stack</b>()

 Constructs a new stack layout with the default offset (zero) and order (null).
+The returned layout object is both an object and a function.
+That is: you can call the layout like any other function, and the layout has additional methods that change its behavior.

 <a name="_stack" href="#_stack">#</a> <b>stack</b>(<i>layers</i>[, <i>index</i>])